 By altering our lifestyle to include regular exercise and healthy balanced diet we can improve our management of type 2 diabetes symptoms or reduce the risk of developing it.

-With National Diabetes Week coming July 14th– 20th, ran by Diabetes Australia, if you or someone you know is concerned about diabetes or the risk factors associated, visit your Exercise Physiologist to discuss an exercise program that is tailored to your specific needs with all the added benefits of the Kieser Method of fitness training.
+If you or someone you know is concerned about diabetes or the risk factors associated, visit your Exercise Physiologist to discuss an exercise program that is tailored to your specific needs with all the added benefits of strength training.

 For more information and in depth information on diabetes, we recommend visiting the Diabetes Australia website.

-If you need a fitness program to help prevent or manage diabetes symptoms our professional team of Physiotherapists and Exercise Physiologists are standing by to get you started at a Kieser fitness centre near you.
+If you need a program to help prevent or manage diabetes symptoms our professional team of Physiotherapists and Exercise Physiologists are standing by to get you started at a Kieser clinic near you.